How low mileage impacts car insurance

 Some insurers, including Progressive, only ask about the length of your commute, while others ask for your estimated annual mileage.
 Data from the United States Census Bureau indicates that Americans faced an average commute of 25.6 minutes in 2021 (excluding work-from-home employees).
 Despite that average, 7.7% of workers commuted more than an hour, while 17.9% worked from home.

-Drive a lot and looking for a better rate?
-Get an auto insurance quote with Progressive to see how much you could save.
+Do you drive a lot, and you're looking for a better rate?
+Get an auto insurance quote from Progressive to see how much you can save.

 Quote car insurance online or give us a call